benblack769/benblack769.github.io/posts/blog/rect_cover.md

 Raising **Question 3:** *How can we take any given tile, and generate an equivalent, easily defined tile, that includes at least as many boxes?*

-Well, one simple way would be to shift the tile down and right to the very edges of tho extremal boxes contained in the original tile, e.g.
+Well, one simple way would be to shift the tile down and right to the very edges of the left-most and top-most boxes contained in the original tile, e.g.

 ![rect-cover-shifted](/images/rect_cover/rect-cover-shifted.svg)

 And you end up with a tile which contains *at least* as many boxes as the original.
-Answering Question 3.
+Answering Question 3 quite nicely.

-Since all optimal tiles are equivalent to a tile which has a left-most and top-most object, we can generate a set of possibly optimal candidates by simply considering all top edges and left edges of all boxes and their respective tiles, eliminating invalid tiles.
+Since all optimal tiles are equivalent to a tile which has a left-most and top-most object, we can construct a set of possibly optimal candidates by simply considering all top edges and left edges of all boxes and their respective tiles, eliminating invalid tiles.
 This operation is `O(N^2)` where `N` is the number of boxes.
 This is already polynomial, a good start to Question 2.
 But `N` can be in the hundreds of thousands in the problem domain, so `O(N^2)` is too slow in practice.

 To reduce the complexity of this generation problem further, we can utilize the geometric sparsity of boxes.
 In the problem domain of consideration, labels are fairly sparse over a huge gigapixel region.
 So we should only consider box pairs which are are close enough that they could fit in the same tile.
 To do this, we can choose the left-most box first, and then only choose top-most boxes which can be contained in the same area as the left-most box.
 This area can extend in the y axis until the tile can no longer contain the lower edge of the chosen left-most box.
 Similar for the lower bound.
 So the area to look is exactly the region: